sindhavdipesh/Download-Read-Only-File-From-Drive/README.md

 ### 3. Inspect Page Using Ctrl+Shift+I
 ### 4. Go To Console Part
 ### 5. Insert Code In Plain Area ( You Can See This Sign ">" ...
 Just Paste Code There )
+###     You Can Get Code From Here [Code] (https://github.com/sindhavdipesh/Download-Read-Only-File-From-Drive/blob/main/Code)
 ### 6. Go To Read Only File And Scron Down Conntinuesly With The Help Of Down Arrow Key
 ### 7. Again Go To Console Part And Just Press Enter Key
 ### 8. Within A Few Seconds You Will Get Pop-Up For Save File PDF